Linked List in C Language With Examples

 Conclusion

-C program to create a linked list offers a dynamic and efficient way to manage data, and understanding their implementation is crucial for any programmer.
-Whether it is a singly linked list for simplicity or a doubly linked list for bidirectional traversal, the principles remain the same.
-With the provided C linked list example and explanations, you should now have a solid foundation for working with linked lists in C, empowering you to handle dynamic data structures effectively.
+A linked list offers a dynamic and efficient way to manage data.
+Whether it is a singly linked list for one-directional traversal or a doubly linked list for bidirectional traversal, the principle remains the same as the above-provided C linked list example.

 1. What is a linked list in C?